Find Affordable College Courses

 $15,558 Average Tuition & Fees

-Our 2023 rankings named Clemson University the best value school in South Carolina for public health students.
-Clemson is a very large public school located in the large suburb of Clemson.
+Our analysis found Clemson University to be the best value school for public health students who want to pursue a degree in South Carolina.
+Clemson is a fairly large public school located in the suburb of Clemson.

 In-state tuition fees for undergraduate students at Clemson are $15,558 per year.

-Clemson not only placed well in our value ranking, but it is also #2 on our Best Public Health Schools in South Carolina list.
+Clemson did well in our overall quality rankings, too.
+It placed #2 on our Best Public Health Schools in South Carolina list.

-You’ll join some of the best and brightest minds around you if you attend University of South Carolina - Columbia.
-The school came in at #2 on this year’s Best Value Public Health Schools in South Carolina list.
+You’ll be in good company if you decide to attend University of South Carolina - Columbia.
+It ranked #2 on our 2023 Best Value Public Health Schools in South Carolina list.
 Located in the medium-sized city of Columbia, UofSC is a public college with a very large student population.

 UofSC undergraduate students pay an average of $12,688 in in-state tuition and fees each year.
 On average, public health graduates from UofSC take out $24,393 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $304.